CMHAAorg/cmhaa-website/site/content/_index.md

       support and create mentally healthy workplaces for their people.
       Together,  they are leading a movement for positive change across Australia, and the world, as a part of the CMHA Global network.
+  - type: stacked-content-top-image
+    stacked_image: img/ourleadership.jpg
+    stacked_title: Who we are
+    stacked_description: We are an alliance of Australian businesses dedicated to providing mentally healthy workplace environments for our people.
+We are business-led and expert-guided.
+We share our data, insights and experience.
+Together, we have the power to change people's lives for the better.
+    stacked_cta_link: /about-us
+    stacked_cta_text: JOIN US
 slug: homepage
 banner_cta_link: /about-us
 banner_cta_text: WATCH HOW